-The sensor performance in terms of charge sharing properties, detection efficiency and position resolution has been evaluated with a $^{90}$ Sr $\beta$ -source and in the test beam at KEK.
+The sensor performance in terms of charge sharing properties, detection efficiency and position resolution has been evaluated with a 90 Sr β -source and in the test beam at KEK.
 The beam test was performed at T1 beam line in KEK-PS, which delivered a positively charged particle beam with momentum of 0.5 - 2.0 GeV/c.

-Charge sharing property in x-strip and u-strip can be characterized by the asymmetry, $A_Q = (Q_x - Q_u) / (Q_x + Q_u)$ , where $Q_x$ and $Q_u$ represent collected charges in x-strip and in u-strip, respectively.
-For an optimum two-dimensional position sensitivity charge sharing one expects that $A_Q$ on average is zero with a narrow width.
-The results are plotted in Figure 37.
-The source test shows the $A_Q$ distribution peaking at zero with a width of about 0.18.
+Charge sharing property in x-strip and u-strip can be characterized by the asymmetry, $A_Q = (Q_x - Q_u) / (Q_x + Q_u)$, where Q_x and Q_u represent collected charges in X-strip and in U-strip, respectively.
+For optimum two-dimensional position sensitivity, one expects that A_Q on average is zero with a narrow width.
+The results of the A_Q measurements are plotted in Figure 53.
+The source test shows the A_Q distribution peaking at zero with a width of about 0.18.
 This demonstrates that the principle of two-dimensional position sensitivity by charge sharing works.
-In the beam tests $A_Q$ exhibited a dependence on the incident angle of the beam normal to the sensor surface, $\theta{inc}$ .
-For $\theta{inc} = 15$ degrees and 30 degrees narrow distribution with a peak at zero were observed.
-However, at $\theta{inc} = 0$ degrees broad distributions which did not peak at zero were found.
+In the beam tests A_Q exhibited a dependence on the incident angle of the beam normal to the sensor surface, θ{inc} .
+For $\theta{inc} = 15$ degrees and 30 degrees narrow distributions which did not peak at zero were found.
 This deficiency was traced back to the line width (8μm) and gap spacing (5μm) of the p+ electrode structure in a single pixel.
+The line width is too wide compared with the size of charge diffusion, and therefore the charge sharing ratio of the X and the U strips depends on the position of the hit.
 For the second-generation prototype sensors a narrower line width (5μm) and gap spacing (3μm) was chosen to overcome this problem.

-Figure 37 Charge correlations in between x-strips and u-strips found in tests with a radioactive source and with beams of charged particles.
+Figure 53 Charge correlations in between x-strips and u-strips found in tests with a radioactive source and with beams of charged particles.